allwinsr/BinaryTree/README.md

 BinaryTree
 ==========

-This Repo is for Learning all possible BinaryTree Problems
+This Repo is for Learning all possible BinaryTree Problems.
+First Basic functionalities and problems